loading

 He's Pencey Sloe and Lodges’ drummer and is also the producer of Infnite Patterns, a series of mixes focused on artists from North Africa and Western Asia.
 His productions are centered on ambient/techno, early industrial music and dungeon synth.

-His recordings often seem to have much in common with ambient electronic music, though are equally akin to "plunderphonic" audio collage.
-Aside from releasing several solo recordings, Sheffield has numerous collaborative projects : The Palladists (with David Reed), Sheffield/Rippie (with James Eck Rippie), and Bug Rugs (with Adam Pacione).
-In 1998, Sheffield founded the Elevator Bath recording label which has continually issued experimental works by a variety of artists from the United States and abroad.
+Colin Andrew Sheffeld's (b.
+1976, El Paso TX) work focuses on the strict re- contextualization of commercially available recordings.
+He distills essential qualities from existing works to create atmospheric, subtly shifting soundscapes akin to ambient electronic and "plunderphonic" styles.
+Aside from releasing several solo recordings, Sheffeld has numerous collaborative projects : The Palladists (with David Reed), Sheffeld/Rippie (with James Eck Rippie), and Bug Rugs (with Adam Pacione).
+In 1998, Sheffeld founded the Elevator Bath recording label which has continually issued experimental works by a variety of artists from the United States and abroad.

 elevatorbath.com/

-His compositions vary from sound art and electroacoustic to noise, to industrial to more conventional 'dance' music such as electronica or acid and so on; he operates solo and in collaborative projects (as Axiome, Tasjiil Moujahed, Ambre, with Marie Takahashi, Luong Hue Trinh, Mick Harris, Dora Bleu, Yan Jun, and many more).
+He operates solo and in collaborative projects, with compositions ranging from sound art and electroacoustic to noise, industrial, and more conventional 'dance' music such as electronica or acid, among others.
 He has toured extensively in Eurasia, Africa and North America, and his main research focuses on electronic, electroacoustic, experimental and noise music from Asia and Africa.

 syrphe.com/